ScilifelabDataCentre/sftp-geesefs-butane/README.md

      "ssh_authorized_keys" : "ssh-rsa AAAAB3EvL..." }
    ]
    ```
-   (Multiple users can be installed from the same JSON file)
+   (Multiple users can be installed from the same JSON file).

    To copy the file, run a command similar to
    ```
    scp install-sftp-users.json root@fcos:/srv/sftp_geesefs/install-sftp-users/trigger/